Crew member dead after falling overboard from Icon of the Seas cruise ship - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI (WSVN) - A crew member of a Royal Caribbean cruise ship has died after going overboard, officials said.

-A man overboard call went off aboard the Royal Caribbean Icon of the Seas ship at around 7:00 p.m. on Thursday, a few hundred miles off the coast of the Bahamas.
+A man overboard call went off aboard the Royal Caribbean Icon of the Seas ship a few hundred miles off the coast of the Bahamas, at around 7 p.m. on Thursday.

 Cellphone footage captured the terrifying moments when crews deployed rescue efforts.
 The crew member was located and pulled onto a dinghy; however, they would unfortunately not survive.